Exploring the Impact of Mica Mining on Children's Rights to Education in India

 Global Policy Intervention

-Considering to international regulation on this issue, three conventions provide fundamental legal norms for children: the UN Convention on the Rights of the Child, ILO Convention, and Convention number 138 (Minimum Age Convention) (O’Driscoll, 2017 as cited in Rozani, 2022).
-The Convention states that children under the age of eighteen are not permitted to engage in employment in mining jobs, and those under the age of fourteen are not authorized to participate for any reason (OHCHR, 1989).
-Besides, Boateng (2017) underlined that although the ILO made an effort to collaborate with United Nations International Children's Emergency Fund (UNICEF) and other international organizations to prevent child labor through their International Program on the Elimination of Child Labor (IPEC), data depicted that such representation has a limited effect on attaining results.
-The US Department of Labor (DOL) (2022) published its report on the Worst Forms of Child Labor in India, which classified this country as making moderate progress in eliminating child labor issue.
+Considering international regulation on this issue, three conventions provide fundamental legal norms for children: the UN Convention on the Rights of the Child, the ILO Convention, and Convention number 138 (Minimum Age Convention) (O’Driscoll, 2017, as cited in Rozani, 2022).
+The Convention stipulates that children under the age of eighteen cannot work in mining jobs, and those under the age of fourteen cannot participate for any reason (OHCHR, 1989).
+Besides, Boateng (2017) underlined that aFurthermore, Boateng (2017) highlighted that despite the ILO's efforts to collaborate with the United Nations International Children's Emergency Fund (UNICEF) and other international organizations to prevent child labor through their International Program on the Elimination of Child Labor (IPEC), data indicates that this collaboration has a limited impact on achieving results. ublished its report on the Worst Forms of Child Labor in India, which classified this country as making moderate progress in eliminating the child labor issue.
 The government has been able to implement legislation preventing child mining in Jharkhand through government institutions such as the State Government Labor Inspectorate, the Child Welfare Committee, and the Vigilance Committee.

 Dependency Theory on Children’s Right to Education in India